Where does $100 to March of Dimes Go?

 In 2015, MOD spent more than they raised, just as they did in 2014 (the organization raised $196 million and reported $204 million in expenses).
 Although the organization had $140 million in net assets at the beginning of FY 2015 (with nearly $105 million in liquid cash or securities), they had four large liabilities: $78.5 million in retirement benefits and medical accruals of their employees, $19.9 million in grants payable, $9.9 million in accounts payable, and a $5 million unsecured note payable.

 Spending approximately $26.8 million more than the organization brought in in 2015 put the organization in a difficult financial position which resulted in several cost cutting measures including layoffs that resulted in the payment of $2.2 million in severance packages.
-However, it is important to note that the 10 most highly compensated staff received $3.7 million:
+However, it is important to note that the 10 most highly compensated staff received $3.7 million in 2015:

 - Jennifer Howse, President: $512,011